 A recent report by the United Nation’s Intergovernmental Panel on Climate Change (IPCC) found that land is at the very root of the climate change problem.
 Specifically, soil that has been changed due to human activities, including from farming and deforestation, releases an enormous amount of greenhouse gas emissions into the air – over the last decade, more than 23 percent of global emissions have come from land use.

 The consequences are readily visible to the human eye.
 Landscapes all over the world are degrading –from desertification to overflooding.
 The changes are pushing important ecosystems past their capacity to adapt and are threatening the Earth’s already endangered biodiversity.

-But scientists also found that lands can be a powerful asset against climate change.
+Scientists also found that lands can be a powerful asset against climate change

 And we don’t mean faraway lands.
 Our very own public lands, including national parks and wilderness areas, can play an important role as the world searches for climate solutions.

 For example, U.S. forests are a secret weapon that can help draw excessive carbon from the atmosphere.
 Trees have the power to store carbon in their leaves, branches and even roots.
 The country’s 154 national forests currently absorb about 10 percent of the nation’s total carbon emissions each year.
 But there’s potential for a lot more if we prevent deforestation and plant new forests.